TheM1ddleM1n/TheM1ddleM1n/README.markdown

 </a>

-## 📫 Contact Me via..
+## 📫 Contact Me via these platforms!

-Feel free to reach out if you're interested in collaborating or just want to chat!
+Feel free to reach out if you're interested in collaborating on a repo or just want to chat about other things

 - [Codeberg – ee6-lang](https://codeberg.org/ee6-lang) - Only maintaining 2 repos that are - MBT (Miniblox Bundle Tracker) and Miniblox V4
 - [Github - ModuleMaster64](https://github.com/ModuleMaster64)
 - [Atabook](https://modulemaster64.atabook.org/)